 (Spouse's Name - Please Print) (Date)

-(Signature of Spouse) •
+(Signature of Spouse)

 (Spouse's Address - if Different)

+Adv.
+11 (DC N. D.)

-Acknowledgement Before Notary Public: State of: County of:
+Acknowledgement Before Notary Public: State of:

+County of:

-Before me, a Notary Public in and for said County and State, personally appeared who acknowledged the execution of the above Spouse's Consent to
+Before me, a Notary Public in w and for said County and State, personally appeared tho acknowledged the execution of the above Spouse's Consent to

-Participant's Election, and who, having b been duly sworn, stated that any representations contained therein the Consent as his (or her) free and voluntary act.
+Participant's Election, and who, having b been duly sworn, stated that any representations contained therein h Consent as his (or her) free and voluntary act.

-Witness my hand and Notary Seal this
+Witness my hand and Notary Seal this day of, 20

+Signature:

-Signature:Name (Please Print):
+Name (Please Print):

-Resident of: County,
+My Commission expires: Resident of: County,

-Witness by Plan Representative: The undersigned representative of the Plan states that he (or she) witnessed the execution of the foregoing Spouse's Consent and that such spouse acknowledged the execution of the above Spouse's Consent to Participant's Election and stated that any representations contained therein are true and that he (or she) executed such Consent as his (or her) free and voluntary act.
+Witness by Plan Representative:

+an states that he (or she) witnessed the execution of the foregoing acknowledged the execution of the above Spouse's Consent to

+y representations contained therein are true and that he (or she)

 Signature: Date:

 Name (Please Print):